 Gluten-Free Snacks for Kids

 Here are 11 of our favorite gluten-free snacks for kids that you can make together!
-Including fats and protends in snacks can help kids to stay full longer.
+Including fats and proteins in snacks can help kids stay full longer.
 We often add yogurt, beans, or nut butters to our fruit and veggie snacks.

 1. Rice Cracker Pizza

 These are a tasty favorite in our house!
-Kids enjoy getting their own individual pizza and have fun picking toppings.
+Kids enjoy getting their own pizza and picking their own toppings.

-Use rice crackers for the crust and allow kids to spread the sauce and put on whatever toppings they would like.
+Use rice crackers for the crust, and let kids spread the sauce and add whatever toppings they like.
 Kids can help grate cheese and chop toppings.
 We enjoy cheese, olives, peppers, onions, mushrooms, and pineapple.

 The pizzas only take a few minutes to bake.
 We usually place ours in the toaster oven for about 10 to 15 minutes.

-Note: lots of sauce can cause thinner rice crackers to get a bit mushy in the middle and become challenging to pick up and eat.
+Note: Too much sauce can make thinner rice crackers a bit mushy in the middle and make them harder to pick up and eat.
 Limiting the sauce spreading or thicker rice crackers can help with this.

 2. Ants on a Log